s-r-e-e-r-a-j/IPAnalyzer/README.md

    - **curl:** Used for making HTTP requests to the API for fetching IP information.
    - **jq:** A lightweight and flexible command-line JSON processor.
    - **Tor:** Used for routing requests through the Tor network to maintain anonymity and avoid rate limits.

+## Disclaimer
+IPAnalyzer is a legal OSINT tool developed for educational and ethical purposes.
+It should be used only on IP addresses and networks you own or have explicit permission to analyze.
+Any unauthorized or illegal use is strictly prohibited.
+The developer assumes no responsibility for misuse of this tool.

 ## Installation
 To install and run IPAnalyzer, follow these steps: